Bridging research and practice for healthy, active lives!

 - A new World Congress on the Basic Science of Exercise and Muscle Hypertrophy and Atrophy.
-The ninth year for this meeting-within-a-meeting showcases in 2018 basic science sessions focused on the basic science of exercise and Muscle Hypertrophy and Atrophy.
+The fifth year for this meeting-within-a-meeting showcases in 2018 basic science sessions focused on the basic science of muscle hypertrophy and atrophy.

 - A clinical sports medicine track, including CAQ review sessions and clinical case thematic poster sessions